kresschaan/reqres-web-application/README.md

 2. Open the terminal window.
 3. Navigate to the frontend directory on the terminal.
 4. Install dependencies using npm install or yarn install on the frontend folder or directory.
-5. Run npm run dev.
+5. Type and run the command npm run dev in the terminal.

 Backend